#Divelocal: How Diving Is Getting Its Groove Back

 “You may be surprised to learn if you do your research, that every country has special places to dive,” DAN senior vice president Laura Marroni explained.
 “It’s not always warm, clear water with colourful fishes, but you can find unexpected beauty and majesty in your own back yard; whether its diving Viking wrecks in the frigid North Sea, drifting along a spring-fed mountain river like we recently did at the Pescara Springs, discovering the thermal water caves of Budapest or Tuscany, or seeing how many kinds of nudibranchs you can identify on a beach dive on the Adriatic.”

 “Don’t let anything stop you from exploring the submerged world around us.
 And as you do remember, you always have a silent, caring dive buddy at your side with DAN,” she said.

-Before leaving make sure your DAN membership is still active.
-If it isn't, join DAN or renew your membership at www.daneurope.org.
+Before taking the plunge make sure your DAN membership is still active.
+If it isn’t, join DAN or renew your membership at www.daneurope.org.

 Your DAN membership ensures the services of the biggest international network for assisting divers anywhere, during any emergency.